jordanlambino/leagueoflegends-data-analysis/README.md

 ## **Hypothesis Testing**
 ### Lee Sin Win Rate for LCK/LPL Leagues

-**Null Hypothesis:** The win percentage for the champion "Lee Sin" in the LCK/LPL is less than or equal to the average win percentage of Lee Sin in all professional tier one leagues.
+**Null Hypothesis:** The win percentage for the champion "Lee Sin" in the LCK/LPL is equal to the average win percentage of Lee Sin in all professional tier one leagues.

-**Alternative Hypothesis:** The win percentage for the champion "Lee Sin" in the LCK/LPL is greater than the average win percentage of Lee Sin in all professional tier one leagues.
+**Alternative Hypothesis:** The win percentage for the champion "Lee Sin" in the LCK/LPL is not equal to the average win percentage of Lee Sin in all professional tier one leagues.

 **Test Statistic:** Total Variation Distance (TVD)
 - The TVD is an appropriate test statistic when comparing categorical distributions.
 In this test, I compare the distribution of "won" for the LCK/LPL, along with the overall distribution.